-Additionally, in conjunction with the Small Business Development Center and George Mason University, the EDA operates a business incubator known as the Fairfax Innovation Center.
+Additionally, in conjunction with the Small Business Development Center and George Mason University, the EDA operates a business incubator known as the Mason Enterprise Center-Fairfax (MEC Fairfax).
 The center is home to several GMU programs and private start-up businesses.
 Numerous businesses have graduated from the incubator and now occupy commercial space in the city helping to strengthen its economic base.

 Mr. Todd is a 7th generation Washingtonian with more than 25 years of experience in the practice of architecture, land development, building development and construction.
 His resume encompasses single family and multi-family residential, retail, office and mixed-use projects as both a designer and a developer, with design services across the United States of approximately 500 million dollars and development projects throughout the Northeast totaling close to one billion dollars.

 A graduate of the UVA School of Architecture, Mr. Todd is a Fairfax City resident currently employed with a large national multi-family developer in Reston, Virginia.
 His professional career includes work for national architecture and development firms in Georgia, Virginia and Washington, DC.

 Mr. Havenner is a graduate of Purdue University with a degree in Construction Management.
 A native of Northern Virginia, he and his family have resided in The City of Fairfax since 1980.
 Over the years he has been actively involved in many community and professional organizations.